cgreenhalgh/daoplayer/docs/fileformat.md

 `totalTime`: time in seconds since this composition was started (float).

 `trackTime`: time in seconds of current playout point within track (float).
 This is currently a slightly conservative estimate (i.e. part of a second into the future), and is only available to code within the context of a track ref, i.e. a dynamic volume or dynamic track position expression.

+`trackVolume`: volume of current track at the current playout point (float).
+Only available to code within the context of a dynamic volume function.

 `currentSection`: currently playing section of current track; only available within a dynamic track position expression.
 Null if no current section, else an Object with fields:
 - `name`: name of current section (string)